josemorista/queue-service-lib/README.md

-# Storage Service lib
+# Queue Service lib

-Reusable storage service with support to s3 and disk storage engines
+Reusable queue services with support to RabbitMQ and SQS